- The 'dynamic' edition: Key Concepts

-For example: V5: Book VIII of the Book of Pluscarden
+For example: V5: Book VIII of the Book of Pluscarden; V3: Regiam, version 3.

-You can view the edition and translation of each of the six version-texts in our text-viewer (guide here), and compare them against one another as well as particular manuscript-texts.
+You can view the edition and translation of each of the six version-texts in our text-viewer, and compare them against one another as well as particular manuscript-texts.

 To do this, go to our text viewer, where you will find the version-text heading the list of manuscript-texts.
 Click on the name of the version you want to see.

-You will then see the version-text of one of the six versions of the Declaration of Arbroath that we know to have been circulating in late medieval Scotland.
+You will then see the version-text of one of the versions of the work.

 How are settled and unsettled text defined in version-text?

-When you enter version-text view, you will see that some text has been replaced by either (1) empty-set symbol (∅), or (2) represented by a circle-plus sign (⊕), and/or (3) highlighted in grey.
+When you enter version-text view, you will see that some text has been replaced by either (1) empty-set symbol (∅), or (2) represented by a circle-plus sign (⊕) (3) highlighted in grey and/or (4) highlighted in brown.
 This denotes an area of unsettled text.